CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-2-container-instance.md

-## Task 2: Provision your own instance of ColoursWeb/ColoursAPI
+## Continuation for Exercise 9,Task 2: Provision your own instance of ColoursWeb/ColoursAPI

 Some of the demos use the ColoursWeb web application and the ColoursAPI API application.
 In this lab we will show you how to deploy your own instances of the Colours Web and Colours API.
 Note - ColoursWeb / ColoursAPI is a new version of ColorsWeb/ColorsAPI ... do not mix the web client and API versions.